MK-DlR/inventory-app/README.md

 live preview:

-create an inventory application using express, nodejs, and postgresql database include CRUD methods to allow users to
+create an inventory application using express, nodejs, and postgreSQL database that includes CRUD methods which allows users to
 Create, Read, Update or Delete items and categories